lightbasenl/react-native-template-lightbase/template/README.md

 - ruby version 2.7.2 - use [ruby version manager](https://rvm.io/) the project .ruby-gemset file will set the correct version
 - cocoapods should be installed via the local project gemfile (bundle install)

+### Semantic relases and commitlint with husky

+- appcenter build scripts manage the semantic relases with automated changelogs and release commits
+- commits need to conform to the commitlint config `chore: feat: fix:` types are currently only supported

 ## Managing ios provisioning profiles

 FastLane match is used for provisioning iOS builds.